Baby’s Development – Week 5

 Baby’s growing tummy

-For the first two months, your baby’s night feeds are vital for his growth during his First 1,000 Days.
+For the first two months, your baby’s night feeds are vital for his growth.
 But as his tummy starts to grow, and he can feed that bit more, it means more sleep for him…and you!

 Knowing how much to feed your baby